The Ten Commandments

 Even if You Don't Feel Like it

 Children owe their parents one thing.
 And no, it's not love.
 The Fifth Commandment understands that sometimes it's difficult or even impossible to love your parents.
 But it's almost always possible to honor them.
 Dennis Prager explains what that means and why it's so important.
 And consider this: if your children see you honoring your parents they are much more likely to honor you.
+This video is part of our series on the Ten Commandments.

 Do Not Murder